facebookresearch/fairscale/docs/source/deep_dive/oss_sdp_fsdp.rst

 When using Data Parallel training, you tradeoff memory for computation/communication efficiency.
 On the other hand, when using Model Parallel training, you tradeoff computation/communication efficiency for memory.
 ZeRO attempts to solve this problem.
-Model training generally involves memory footprints that falls into two categories:
+Model training generally involves memory footprints that fall into two categories:

 1. Model states - optimizer states, gradients, parameters